zasgar17/Junction-Hackathon/README.md

-# Junction-Hackathon
+# JunctionXBaku24' Hackathon
+**Ecountant**
-This repository contains ML codes of Junction Hackathon
+This repository contains ML codes of Ecountant written by team AI&r during the JunctionXBaku24' Hackathon.